What Is a Whiteboard Animation and How to Create One Yourself

 You can see whiteboard animation style to create product demos, explainer videos, educational presentations, and many other forms of visuals.
 What makes this style so popular among marketers, educators, and business owners alike?

 - Whiteboard animations are very focused.
 They are normally created to convey a specific m message, and this they can do well.
-Since the only means of expression that they possess is a whiteboard and a marker, the message comes across uncluttered.
+Since the only means of expression that they possess is a whiteboard and a marker, the message comes across as uncluttered.
 This helps make it heard clearly.

 - Whiteboard video style is universal.
 One can use this animation style for just about anything: from bank commercials to history lessons to onboarding videos.
-Such pieces can be fun or serious, short or lengthy, but what they all have in common is that they stay clear and understandable by the audience.
+Such pieces can be fun or serious, short or lengthy, but what they all have in common is that they stay clear and understandable to the audience.

 - Whiteboard animation is clear.
 Even if your audience speaks different languages, they will still understand the video made in this style, without any words.
 This is the power of visuals based on recognizable symbols and common knowledge.

-- Such videos do the PR for you.
+- Such videos do PR for you.
 When made creatively, whiteboard animation videos become a great PR tool.
 If the audience loves it, they will share it across social media channels, spreading the word about the product or service.
 According to multiple studies, people tend to share videos that cause deep emotions like amusement or contentment.

 - Whiteboard videos are cheaper to produce.
 With companies on a tight budget, video production cost plays a significant role.
 If your company would like to incorporate animation that will not cost a fortune but would still be an effective marketing tool, this style is a great choice.
-Due to specifics of visual representation, whiteboard videos tell a story just as engaging and effective (if not more) as other animated videos.
+Due to the specifics of visual representation, whiteboard videos tell a story just as engaging and effectively (if not more) as other animated videos.
 At the same time, since they do not require particular detalization that other animated videos are popular for, they do their job just fine.

 How to create a whiteboard video in house